borisdev/research/artifactor/questions.md

    and less of an issue or business cost than adding a new DB?
 8. Perhaps you can send the query to www.indexing.co customer service?

+## Just curious, more questions on AI

+Would your users ever be interested in asking these style of questions using an AI prompt:

+9. List my top 10 fans by money they spent on my NFTs?
+10. What are my most profitable collections?
+11. Plot how much money I made on this NFT since I created it?

+The above would also require store the data in a special structure outside of your indexer service.

 ## TODOs for me

 - [ ] I still have not worked out how to optimize the query or the logic.